 In an accident or emergency, call 999.
-Children with Duchenne muscular dystrophy need expert medical treatment.
+People with Duchenne muscular dystrophy (DMD) need expert medical treatment.
 It’s dangerous to treat them yourself or rely on information online.

-Tell medical professionals that your child has DMD and direct them to the Duchenne A&E pack website.
-This has important information for A&E staff on the use of anaesthesia and opiates, as well as the treatment of fractures, heart problems, gastrointestinal problems, breathing problems and information on steroids.
+Tell medical staff that your child has DMD and show them the Duchenne A&E pack website, which has important information on using anaesthesia and opiates, steroid treatment, fractures, heart problems, gastrointestinal problems, and breathing problems.

 Prepare a documented emergency plan with your GP or neuromuscular consultant.
-This should cover information about medication your child is taking, any medical issues specific to your child and the contact details for their neuromuscular consultant.
+This should cover information about medication your child is taking, any medical issues specific to your child and the contact details for their doctor.

-Download a DMD medical alert card; this contains important guidance and contact details for medical staff.
-You can also order a steroid dependent wristband to alert doctors that your child is dependent on steroids.
+As well as downloading the In Case of Emergencies app, you can order a steroid dependent wristband to alert doctors that your child is dependent on steroids.
+DMD medical alert cards are also available from MDUK.
 Carry these with you/your child at all times.

 We have a series of resources available to help you when a loved one is diagnosed with DMD.Diagnosis resources

 As children with DMD grow older, their needs change.
 We provide guidance for families with teenagers.Resources for adolescence

 Many in the DMD community are concerned about COVID-19.
 Find the latest guidance from experts.Resources for the pandemic